Edge contraction on dual ribbon graphs and 2D TQFT: Category of cell graphs and Frobenius ECO functors

-In \cite{BHLM}, the functions \eqref{F01(z)} and \eqref{F02z} are derived by directly computing the Laplace transform of the JPT formulas \cite{JPT} \be \ee Here, $q = \lfloor q\rfloor +\la q\ra$ gives the decomposition of a rational number $q\in \bQ$ into its floor and the fractional part.
-We have thus recovered \eqref{JPT} from the edge-contraction formula alone, which are the $(0,1)$ and $(0,2)$ cases of the ELSV formula for the orbifold Hurwitz numbers.

-\begin{ack} The authors are grateful to the American Institute of Mathematics in California, the Banff International Research Station, the Institute for Mathematical Sciences at the National University of Singapore, Kobe University, Leibniz Universit\"at Hannover, the Lorentz Center for Mathematical Sciences, Leiden, and Max-Planck-Institut f\"ur Mathematik in Bonn, for their hospitality and financial support during the authors' stay for collaboration.
+\begin{ack} The authors are grateful to the American Institute of Mathematics in California, the Banff International Research Station, the Institute for Mathematical Sciences at the National University of Singapore, Kobe University, Leibniz Universit\"at Hannover, the Lorentz Center for Mathematical Sciences, Leiden, Max-Planck-Institut f\"ur Mathematik in Bonn, Mathematisches Forschungsinstitut Oberwolfach, and Institut Henri Poincar\'e, for their hospitality and financial support during the authors' stay for collaboration related to the subjects of this paper.
 They thank Ruian Chen, Maxim Kontsevich and Shintaro Yanagida for valuable discussions.
 They also thank the referee for useful comments in improving the manuscript.
 O.D.\ thanks the Perimeter Institute for Theoretical Physics, and M.M.\ thanks the Hong Kong University of Science and Technology and the Simons Center for Geometry and Physics, for financial support and hospitality.
-The research of O.D.\ has been supported by GRK 1463 \emph{Analysis, Geometry, and String Theory} at Leibniz Universit\"at Hannover.
-The research of M.M.\ has been supported by NSF grants DMS-1104734, DMS-1309298, and NSF-RNMS: Geometric Structures And Representation Varieties (GEAR Network, DMS-1107452, 1107263, 1107367). \end{ack}
+During the preparation of this work, the research of O.D.\ has been supported by GRK 1463 \emph{Analysis, Geometry, and String Theory} at Leibniz Universit\"at Hannover, and Max-Planck-Institut f\"ur Mathematik, Bonn.
+The research of M.M.\ has been supported by NSF grants DMS-1104734, DMS-1309298, DMS-1619760, DMS-1642515, and NSF-RNMS: Geometric Structures And Representation Varieties (GEAR Network, DMS-1107452, 1107263, 1107367). \end{ack}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace}